Gathering detailed insights and metrics for sockjs

 SockJS is a JavaScript library (for browsers) that provides a WebSocket-like object.
 SockJS gives you a coherent, cross-browser, Javascript API which creates a low latency, full duplex, cross-domain communication channel between the browser and the web server, with WebSockets or without.
 This necessitates the use of a server, which this is one version of, for Node.js.

-SockJS-node is a Node.js server side counterpart of SockJS-client browser library.
+SockJS-node is a Node.js server side counterpart of SockJS-client browser library written in CoffeeScript.

 To install sockjs-node